Ken Park: Plot

 The title character Ken Park (nicknamed "Krap Nek": his name spelled and pronounced backward), is a teenager skateboarding across Visalia, California.
 He arrives at a skate park, where he casually sets up a camcorder, smiles, and shoots himself in the temple with a handgun.
 His death is used to bookend the film, which follows the lives of four other teenagers who knew him.

 Shawn is the most stable of the four main characters.
 Throughout the story, he has an ongoing sexual relationship with his girlfriend's mother Rhonda, whom he tells that he fantasizes about being with while having sex with her daughter, Hannah.
 He casually socializes with their family, the rest of whom are completely unaware of the affair.

-Claude fends off physical and emotional abuse from his alcoholic father while he tries to take care of his neglectful pregnant mother, who never does anything to defend him.
-Claude's father detests him for not being masculine enough.
-However, after coming home drunk one night, he attempts to perform oral sex on Claude, which prompts the boy to run away from home.
+Claude fends off physical and emotional abuse from his alcoholic father, who detests him for not being masculine enough, all while he tries to care for his pregnant mother, who makes little to no attempt at defending him.
+However, after coming home drunk one night, he attempts to perform oral sex on Claude, prompting the boy to run away from home.

 Peaches is a girl who lives alone with her obsessive and highly-religious father, who fixates on her as the innocent embodiment of her deceased mother.
 When he catches her having sex with her boyfriend Curtis – whom she has playfully tied to her bed – he beats the boy and savagely disciplines her, then forces her to participate in a quasi-incestuous wedding ritual with him.

 Tate is an unstable and sadistic adolescent living with his grandparents, whom he resents and abuses verbally.
 He engages in autoerotic asphyxiation while masturbating to a video of a woman playing tennis.
 He eventually kills his grandparents, in retaliation for petty grievances, and finds that it arouses him sexually.
-He records himself on his tape recorder so that the police will know how and why he did it, puts his grandfather's dentures in his mouth, lies naked in his bed, and falls asleep.
-He is later arrested.
+He records himself on his tape recorder so that the police will know how and why he did it, puts his grandfather's dentures in his mouth, lies naked in his bed, and falls asleep; eventually being found and promptly arrested.

 The film cuts frequently between these subplots, with no overlap of characters or events until the end, when Shawn, Claude, and Peaches meet and have a threesome.
 In a game of "who am I?" afterward, they refer to an unnamed person they know who is now dead.
 The film cuts to a title screen, followed by a flashback to before the opening scene.
 Ken has impregnated his girlfriend and taken a menial job.
-At the skate park, they discuss whether to abort the pregnancy, and she asks Ken rhetorically if he's glad his mother didn't abort him; he does not answer.
+At the skate park, they discuss whether to abort the pregnancy, and she asks Ken rhetorically if he is glad his mother did not abort him; he does not answer.